Save Design - Getting Started Guide

 class implementingISaveDesignConfig

-- An SD root class with the
+- An SD root class annotated with

-🔹 Create the Config Asset
+🔹 Creating the Config Asset

-This will generate a SaveDesignConfig
+This creates a SaveDesignConfig

 asset under the Assets/Resources